 What happens at the hearing?
 WAC 388-02-0375

-An ALJ who does not work for DSHS will conduct the hearing.
-The ALJ works for a separate agency, the Office of Administrative Hearings (OAH).
+The ALJ conducts the hearing.
+The ALJ works for the Office of Administrative Hearings (OAH).

-These hearings are less formal than courtroom proceedings.
-The ALJ will tape record what is said and take notes.
+These are less formal than court proceedings.
+The ALJ tape records it and takes notes.

-At the start of the hearing, the ALJ will explain that they do not work for DSHS, has never seen your file, and knows nothing about you or your case except what your hearing request said.
-The ALJ will explain that in deciding your case, they will consider only
+At the start, the ALJ explains the ALJ does not work for DSHS, has never seen your file, and knows nothing about you or the case except what your hearing request said.
+The ALJ explains that in deciding your case, they consider only

 *The ALJ will swear in everyone who will testify.

 Usually, the FHC talks next.
-They tell the ALJ why DSHS believes it is right, and explain DSHS' exhibits.
-When the FHC is done, you can ask them questions you have about what they said.
-If the FHC has any witnesses, you can ask them questions when they are done testifying.
-The ALJ may also have questions for the FHC and any witnesses, to clarify the facts.
+They tell the ALJ why DSHS believes it is right, and explain DSHS’ exhibits.
+When the FHC finishes, you can ask them about what they said.
+If the FHC has witnesses, you can question them when they finish testifying.
+The ALJ may have questions for the FHC and/or witnesses, to clarify the facts.

 Now you tell your side of the story.
-Remember: all the ALJ knows about you or the case before the hearing starts is what your hearing request said.
+Remember: all the ALJ knows about you or the case is what your hearing request said.
 You must tell the ALJ everything you want them to know.
 Look at your notes.
 Tell the ALJ exactly what happened from your perspective.
-When you are done, the FHC and the ALJ may ask you questions.
-Then if you have a witness, you may ask them to testify now.
-The FHC and ALJ may also question your witnesses.
+When you finish, the FHC and the ALJ may question you.
+Then any witnesses you have can testify.
+The FHC and ALJ may question your witnesses.

-How you act at the hearing is very important.
-The ALJ hears or sees you only this once.
+How you act is important.
+The ALJ hears or sees you just this once.
 Some tips: